 Investors wishing to establish a new business must first apply for an investment permit at the Ethiopian Investment Commission (henceforth EIC).

-Investors wanting to buy an existing enterprise or shares require approval from the Ministry of Trade.
+Investors wanting to buy an existing enterprise or shares require approval from the Ministry of Trade and Industry.

 To be approved for an investment permit, the project must meet the following capital requirement: